enketo/enketo/packages/enketo-core/README.md

 -   When creating new functions/Classes, make sure to describe them with JSDoc comments.
 -   JavaScript style see [ESLint](./eslintrc.json) config files.
 The check is added to the grunt `test` task.
 You can also manually run `grunt eslint:fix` to fix style issues.
 -   Testing is done with Mocha and Karma (all: `grunt karma`, headless: `grunt karma:headless`, browsers: `grunt karma:browsers`)
--   Tests can be run in watch mode for [TDD](https://en.wikipedia.org/wiki/Test-driven_development) workflows with `npm run test-watch`, and support for debugging in [VSCode](https://code.visualstudio.com/) is provided.
+-   Tests can be run in watch mode for [TDD](https://en.wikipedia.org/wiki/Test-driven_development) workflows with `yarn run test-watch`, and support for debugging in [VSCode](https://code.visualstudio.com/) is provided.
 For instructions see [Debugging test watch mode in VSCode](./#debugging-test-watch-mode-in-vscode) below
 -   When making a pull request, please add tests where relevant

 #### Debugging test watch mode in VSCode